open-5g/openrangym/_posts/tutorials/2023-11-28-oai-o-ran-rrm-xapp.md

 {% include pub-template.html %}
 {% endcapture %}

 OpenAirInterface (OAI) is a 3GPP-compliant software implementation of the full 5G NR stack.
 In this tutorial, we show how OpenRAN Gym users can get started with deploying an OAI 5G NR SA network composed of a gNB and a few UEs on Colosseum.
-Additionally, this tutorial shows how to deploy a nRT-RIC and an xApp developed to manage GBR SLAs of the RAN UEs.
+Additionally, this tutorial shows how to deploy a nRT-RIC and an xApp developed to manage Guaranteed Bit Rate (GBR) Service Level Agreements (SLAs) of the RAN UEs.
 {: .text-justify}
 More details in this paper:
 > {{ pub_moro2023open | strip_newlines }}